baberrehman/disjoint-union/doc/oopsla21/reviews/reply.md

 # Changes

-We plan todo the following changes to the revision:
+We plan to do the following changes to the revision:

 1) Add a Unit type to the calculi (with a single value null) and illustrate the approach to Nullable/Optional types in more detail.